 The LARGEST ASTRONOMICAL OBSERVATORY IN THE WORLD is located at the 13,796-foot summit of MAUNA KEA.
 Here, international scientists work with a sophisticated array of telescopes to gather data about the vast celestial universe.

 The mountain currently houses 13 WORKING TELESCOPES, and plans are underway to build another, slated to be the largest on Earth.
 The new $1.2 billion telescope will be built by a consortium of California and Canadian universities, and will be capable of tracking stars and galaxies some 13 billion light years away.

 A GUIDED TOUR of the summit is the safest and most educational way to go.
 Several companies conduct tours, which can last seven or eight hours.
-Hawaii Forest & Trail recently launched their Mauna Kea Sunrise Experience, taking visitors on a 4-wheel-drive up Mauna Kea with a personal tour guide just in time to watch the sunrise.
-Because of the very thin air at the summit, children under 16 years of age and people with respiratory, heart and severely overweight conditions are not advised to go beyond the Visitor Center.
+MAUNAKEA SUMMIT ADVENTURES takes guests on an educational and exciting tour that starts at the visitor center, then, equipped with parkas and gloves, a half-hour four-wheel drive brings guests to the summit.
+Once there, guides help guests explore the night sky.
+Because of the very thin air at the summit, pregnant women, children under 13 years of age and those with respiratory, heart and severely overweight conditions are not advised to go beyond the visitor center.